MANAGED CLOUD MIGRATION

 The audit you passed in March doesn't migrate with the workload.
 The moment your data lands in a new cloud, every control mapping, evidence trail, and inheritance assumption changes.
 Three months later, your SOC 2 examiner asks for log retention proof from the cutover window and your team has nothing.

 ThinSky migrates your solution components and your compliance posture together.
 Controls are re-mapped to the target cloud's native services before the wave fires.
 Evidence is captured at every step.
-The next audit window opens and you meet it — with the same letter from the same firm, just on different infrastructure.
+The next audit window opens and you're ready for it — same firm, same scope, new infrastructure.

 What we migrate